 In order to choose the right priced Chromebook for yourself, you need to understand your needs.
 We would rate the Google Pixelbook, priced at $999 as the best to meet your business needs.
 If you’re a student at the school and need a Chromebook suited for your needs, the best Chromebook for you would be the rugged Asus Chromebook Flip 101, priced under $300.
-The overall best Chromebook, keeping in mind all sort of criteria is the Asus Chromebook Flip C302.
+The overall best Chromebook, keeping in mind all sorts of criteria is the Asus Chromebook Flip C302.
 Its price hovers around $500, and it hits all the benchmarks of a good laptop.

 Chromebook laptops were originally optimized for Google Apps such as Gmail and Google Drive.
 However, Chromebooks are now integrating Android Apps, but only a few Chromebooks have access to the Google Play Store as of now and the Chrome OS does not support all Android Games.
-Android Capable Chromebooks include: Samsung Chromebook Plus, Asus Chromebook Flip, HP Chromebook x2, Dell Chromebook 3189 and Google’s own Pixelbook.
+Android Capable Chromebooks include Samsung Chromebook Plus, Asus Chromebook Flip, HP Chromebook x2, Dell Chromebook 3189 and Google’s own Pixelbook.

-Another thing to keep in mind while you search for the perfect Chromebook laptop for yourself is that, all Chromebooks do not offer the Microsoft Office Suite or the Adobe Photoshop.
-However, the Android version of Office will soon be accessible to Chromebooks with access to Google Play Store.
+Another thing to keep in mind while you search for the perfect Chromebook laptop for yourself is that all Chromebooks do not offer the Microsoft Office suite or the Adobe Photoshop.
+However, the Android version of Office will soon be accessible to Chromebooks with access to the Google Play Store.
 You can also use the Microsoft Office online via the Chrome Browser.
 And if you have many office files that shall be transferred to your new Chromebook, it is best to stick to Office Online or Office Android Apps.
 Google Drive also offers you to save documents on Microsoft formats which means you can share your files with non-Chromebook users with ease.

 While buying a Chromebook, you need to keep in mind that their operation heavily relies on a connection to the Internet.
-Many of its apps will simply not be available to you for use, if your Chromebook does not lie in rang for the Wi-Fi.
+Many of its apps will simply not be available to you for use if your Chromebook does not lie in rang for the Wi-Fi.
 However, there are more than 200 offline Chrome apps that do not require connection to the Internet, with several offline Android Apps soon to be launched.

-The Acer Chromebook R13, stands to be an exception with a battery life of 11 hours.
+The Acer Chromebook R13 stands to be an exception with a battery life of 11 hours.
 Google’s own Pixelbook, offers a rather disappointing battery life of 7 hours and 43 minutes.
 It is recommended that you choose your Chromebook that offers at least 9 hours of Battery Life.

-Chromebooks for work have specially been designed to be rugged enough to withstand minor disasters.
+Chromebooks for work have especially been designed to be rugged enough to withstand minor disasters.
 Acer Chromebook 14 for Work and ThinkPad13 Chromebook have both been designed such that they have passed the MIL-STD-810G test used to test US Military equipment.